fharper/applescript/README.md

 # AppleScripts

 Here's are some Apple Scripts I created.
+Use at your own risks.

-Freel free to use at your own risks, or suggest any improvements as I'm not expert.
+Feel free to suggest any improvements as I'm not expert, or add other useful ones.

 - [Fake Typing](#fake-typing)
 - [Get System Settings Panes IDs](#get-system-settings-panes-ids)